 Data is grouped by Data Set.
 A Data Set is designed to be associated with one Excel spreadsheet or Google Sheet.
 A Data Set contains multiple Tables, which correspond to individual sheets (tabs) within Excel file / Google Sheet.

 All existing Data Sets are shown in the list on the left hand side of the screen.
-To create a new Data Set, click the green plus button at the top of the list, see 'Create from Excel', or 'Create From Google Sheets' sections below.
+To create a new Data Set, click the relevant button at the top of the list, see 'Create from Excel', or 'Create From Google Sheets' sections below.

-Once you’ve created a Data Set, you can re-name it from the central editor panel, then either upload an Excel Spreadsheet, or link a Google Sheet using the buttons from the top menu:
+Once you’ve created a Data Set, you can re-name it from the central editor panel:

 Note: Remember to click the white save icon to save any changes made to your Data Set.

 Select the excel file from the open file dialog